Jasdero/JasderoPassePlatBundle/Resources/doc/index.rst

 =================

-The Passe-Plat Bundle is an order management system for Symfony 3 based on status oriented management rules and coupled with Google Drive.
+The Passe-Plat Bundle is an order management system for Symfony 3 based on status oriented management rules and coupled with Google Drive (optional).

 Features :
   - creation and edition of statuses